Sny aniołów (Angels' Dreams)

-Sny aniołów is the second studio album of Polish progressive rock group Quidam, released 1998.
+Sny aniołów (Angels' Dreams) is the second studio album of Polish progressive rock group Quidam, released 1998.
 It was released simultaneously in Poland by Rock-Serwis and in the rest of the world by Musea Records.
 The latter version was retitled Angels' Dreams and featured re-recorded vocals in English.
 The album introduced Jacek Zasada as new flute player, replacing Ewa Smarzynska.